 The City of Austin requires all agencies over which it has permitting authority to comply with this policy.
+At a minimum, they should not adversely affect multimodal travel conditions and future opportunities.
 These include, but are not limited to, water agencies, electric utilities, gas and petroleum utilities, communications utilities, and service contractors.
 Provisions that support this Complete Streets policy shall be added to new franchise agreements affecting the City right of way.

-For all transportation projects designed by other agencies or entities that require funding or approval by the City, the City shall, in advance of finalizing such funding or approval: (1) evaluate the proposed project for compliance with this Complete Streets Policy, and (2) where needed, identify and recommend or require measures to bring it into compliance.
+For all transportation projects designed by other agencies or entities that require funding or approval by the City, Austin Transportation Department shall, in advance of finalizing such funding or approval: (1) evaluate the proposed project for compliance with this Complete Streets Policy, and (2) where needed, recommend measures and require appropriate changes to bring it into compliance.